angeleefshaw/angular-kanban-board/README.md

 # Kanban

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.
+Comments have been added and are meant to be an instructional guide of how to use the Angular framework.

 ## Development server